 Thanks to these partnerships, Cinema Europa hosted lectures and speeches by numerous leading artists and thinkers of today, including Gilbert & George, Amos Oz, Oliver Stone, Jorge Bucay, Slavoj Žižek, Tariq Ali, maestro Ivo Lipanović, David Lynch (via video connection), Samir Amin, Terry Eagleton, David Harvey, Rastko Močnik, Dušan Makavejev, Antonio Negri, Zygmunt Bauman, Michael Hardt, Abel Ferrara, Béla Tarr etc.

 Cinema Europa’s work and programs are supported by City of Zagreb, Croatian Audiovisual Centre and Europa Cinemas.
 Digitalization and acquisition of new technical equipment was financed by Ministry of Culture, European Union’s MEDIA sub-programme and City of Zagreb.

 Cinema Europa is a long-standing member of the largest European network of cinemas - Europa Cinemas, and the global network of independent cinemas CICAE.
-Since 2014 the cinema is also a member of the newly established Croatian Independent Cinemas Network.
+Since 2014 the cinema is also a member of the Croatian Independent Cinemas Network.